 To date, sustainability efforts in the Interior Design industry have been disparate and spontaneous at best.
-The subject is understandably tricky to approach for an Interior Designer; it is multifaceted and not at all black-and-white; and has hardly been front-of-mind historically for most of the leaders in this industry.
+The subject is understandably tricky to approach for an Interior Designer; it is multifaceted and not at all black-and-white.
+Sustainability has hardly been front-of-mind historically for most of the leaders in this industry.

 To put it very crudely, filling spaces with stuff (the caricature of Interior Design, once you strip it down to the very basics) is hardly environmentally sustainable practice.
 Our planet’s resources are stretched, and by and large this industry is not helping.
 The issue boils down to balancing the wants of our planet’s current inhabitants with the needs of future generations — a delicate balance indeed.
 Approaching the matter through this lens makes a designer feel very small, leaving them to wonder what exactly they can bring to the table.
 However just like every challenge, this one too presents an opportunity.

 Of course in reality there is much more to Interior Design than filling spaces with stuff, but this does often seem to be the general public’s perception of this industry.
 Attitudes can be painfully slow to change, both towards what we do and how we do it.
 However, we seem to have reached an inflection point, both among industry practitioners and the end users of our products and services.